• Mon. Jun 15th, 2026

 My name is George Jackson and I am a professional food critic.
 I recently visited the Makrinari Tavern in the picturesque village of Omodos.
 This is an honest and fair review of my experience, factoring many things in my submission.
 These include service, parking, quality, variety, environment, entertainment, and value for money.

-I decided that I wanted to try an authentic Cyprus tavern in a rural location that offered proper live music.
-With this in mind, I began looking at several village locations in and around the Troodos Mountains.
-I soon found out that many traditional village taverns are offering live Greek music at weekends.
-The Makrinari Tavern, in the village of Omodos, however, stood out above the rest.
-This tavern seemed to tick all my boxes, but what interested me most, was that it provides live music starting at 2.00 pm every Sunday.
-This appealed to me and I promptly booked a table for one.
+Although I began looking at several village locations in and around the Troodos Mountains, my search for an authentic Cyprus tavern in a rural location that offered proper, authentic live music took me to the village of Omodos.
+Although the Makrinari Tavern seemed to tick all my boxes, what interested me most was that it provides live music starting at 2.00 pm every Sunday.
+With this in mind, I promptly booked a table for one.

 A ROOM WITH A VIEW

 I then headed for the tavern, as I wanted to check into my room and freshen up.
-The Makrinari Tavern is signposted from the main square, and after a few minutes walk I arrived in good time. the view from the tavern’s elevated position was stunning.
-My first impressions as I walked into the bar area were good and I was greeted almost immediately by Polis, who turned out to be the owner.
+The Makrinari Tavern, which is signposted, is very close to the main square.
+My first impressions as I walked into the bar area were good.
+I was greeted almost immediately by Mr Polis, who turned out to be the owner.
 He showed me to my room after he insisted that we share a Keo beer.
-He told me that the music usually starts at 2.00 pm and not to be late.
 My room was basic, but it fit the rustic setting perfectly.
-The view from the window seemed to enhance the already impressive scenery of the mountains.
-After settling in, I made my way down to the tavern where I was promptly shown to my table for one.
+The tavern’s elevated position created a stunning view from my window, which seemed to enhance the already impressive scenery of the mountains.
+After settling in, I made my way down to the tavern, where I was promptly shown to my table for one.

 THE MAKRINARI TAVERN

-The tavern by this time was already virtually full with patrons.
+The tavern by this time was already virtually full.
 The aroma of grilled meats, wafting from the open kitchen, and a motley crew of musicians tuning their instruments seemed to fit in nicely with my surroundings.
-My table was just by the open window next to the band, which I happily found was set against that stunning view.
+My table was just by the open window next to the band, which I happily found was set against the same stunning view from the window in my room.
 The tavern itself is an old village house, which has been restored, keeping its charm and character.
-It is exactly as described and the stone walls adorned with traditional Cypriot artefacts, as well as the old school wooden furniture and chequered tablecloths added to the rustic charm of the place.
+It is exactly as described, and the stone walls are adorned with traditional Cypriot artefacts.
+The old school wooden furniture and chequered tablecloths seemed to add to its rustic charm.

 IT HAD TO BE A MEZE